Design and Technology

 - Teach students how to take risks to develop skills in becoming more resourceful, innovative, enterprising and capable.

 - Encourage students to explore a range of careers such as Architecture, Engineering, Product Design and the possible avenues to success in the field of design, including routes into further education and apprenticeships.

-Key Stage 3 is delivered through a single lesson every week at year 7 and a single lesson every fortnight at year 8.
-Teaching is structured to include theory into practical activities to reinforce learning; homework will relate to the work covered during lessons to support this learning.
-The subject material is directly relative to the AQA specification for Product Design at GCSE, to prepare students for the transition from KS3 to KS4.
-We are preparing students for Product Design, specifically, concentrating on using a variety of materials to include paper, card and wood, plastic and metal.
-Current projects across KS3 include Year 7 - a picture frame made of pine and constructed with lap joints, and which gives the students the opportunity to personalise their designs.
-Year 8 - A Jewellery box with separate lid feature and personalised laser cut detail;
+Key Stage 3 is delivered through a single lesson twice over two weeks.
+This lasts for three half terms after which the students swap with food technology.
+Teaching is structured to include theory and practical activities to enhance learning; homework projects are given every term which are equivalent to receiving weekly homework.
+This is to better prepare students for the coursework expectations at GCSE.
+The subject material is directly relative to the AQA specification for Design & Technology, to help prepare students for the transition from KS3 to KS4.
+We focus on using a variety of materials which including paper, cards, woods, plastics and metals.